w3c/wai-tutorial-images/content/textual.md

 If math forms are a substantial part of the content (for example, for online maths courses), [MathML](https://www.w3.org/Math/) should be used instead.
 MathML represents both presentation and content semantically, making it potentially more accessible to a wider range of users.

 {::nomarkdown}
-{% include box.html type="start" title="Accessibility Support: MathML, Web Browsers, and Assistive Technologies" class="simple right" %}
+{% include box.html type="start" title="Accessibility Support: MathML, Web Browsers, and Assistive Technologies" class="simple" %}
 {:/}

 Most web browsers need plugins to render MathML correctly – especially for the new MathML 3.0 features used in this example.
 To see the MathML example below, <a href=" https://addons.mozilla.org/en-US/firefox/addon/presentation-mathml-polyfill/">this Firefox plugin</a> may be needed.